Microinverters and AC Solar Panels: The Future of Solar Power?

 Shading

-But – what has been the conventional thinking over the years may need to be revisited as string inverter technology has evolved.
-In a 2021 field test that pitted a Fronius Gen 24 string inverter against Enphase microinverters, there was very little difference in how both handled varying degrees of shade across a single panel.
+In a 2021 field test that pitted a Fronius Gen 24 string inverter against Enphase microinverters, there was very little difference in how both handled varying degrees of shade across a single split-cell solar panel.

-Whether this finding will apply across the board remains to be seen, but a report on a study of 200 solar systems in France published in late 2021 concluded there was no performance advantage to microinverters over string inverters generally.
+A report on a study of 200 solar systems in France published in late 2021 concluded there was no performance advantage to microinverters over string inverters generally.

-Monitoring and fault finding
+Monitoring and fault-finding

 Factory fitted